 Sports, activities and recreation

-Geneva is a city on the go with plenty of opportunities for recreation in and outside of the city.
+Geneva is a city on the go with plenty of opportunities for sports and recreation in and outside of the city.
 With easy access to the nearby Alps, Geneva is also the perfect jumping off point for any mountain adventure.
+Also, don't miss important cultural events and festivals happening here.

 Location: Quai du Mont-Blanc 30; 022 732 2974

-Built in the 1930’s Bain de Paquis is a historic landmark and still one of the hottest spots in town.
-Entrance is SFr.2 or SFr.70 for a summer season pass.
-The baths feature a restaurant, a diving platform and plenty of space to layout on your towel with stellar views of the Jet d’Eau and surrounding shorelines.
-A Turkish bath complete with a sauna, steam room and massage parlor are open year round for an additional SFr.15.
+Built in the 1930’s Bains des Paquis is a historic landmark and still one of the hottest spots in town.
+Entrance is CHF 2 or CHF 50 for a summer season pass.
+The baths feature a restaurant, a diving platform, beach with plenty of space to layout on your towel with stellar views of the Jet d’Eau and surrounding shorelines.
+A Turkish bath complete with a sauna (sauna is closed in summer), steam room and massage parlor are open year round for an additional CHF 20 in winter or CHF 10 in summer.

 Location: Port Noir; 022 736 2482